Mike Wilson (writer, born 1974)

-Michael James Wilson (born 1974) is an American-Argentine writer based in Chile.
+Michael James Wilson (born 1974) is an American and Argentine writer based in Chile.
 He achieved critical acclaim and received the Critics' and National Council of Culture and the Arts awards in 2014 for his fifth novel, Leñador (2013).

 Biography

-Although Mike Wilson was born in the United States, most of his childhood and adolescence were spent in South America.
+Although Mike Wilson was born in the St. Louis, Missouri, most of his childhood and adolescence were spent in South America.
 When he was three years old, he arrived in Chile with his American father and Argentine mother; at seven they moved to Asunción, Paraguay, and finally settled in Buenos Aires, where Wilson would attend some primary school and receive all of his secondary education.

 The family returned to the United States after his father became a diplomat during the presidency of Jimmy Carter, and Wilson entered Cornell University in New York, where he studied Hispanic Literature and met Edmundo Paz Soldán.

 He returned to Chile in 2005 after receiving his doctorate, and obtained a position as professor of English Literature at the Catholic University.
 Since then he has resided in that country.

+Career

 He published the novel Nachtrópolis in 2003.
 Wilson defined it as "an alternate history set in the 40s in a version of Buenos Aires overflown by German Zeppelins and under a Perón government controlled by the Reich."

 Five years later El púgil was released, a text in which "the references range from the work and life of Roberto Arlt to the aesthetics of Blade Runner, and from the classic trans-Andean comic book The Eternaut to the voice of Orson Welles reading The War of the Worlds."
 His 2009 post-apocalyptic novel Zombie tells the story of some teenagers who have survived the destruction of La Avellana, a neighborhood that could well be Santiago's La Dehesa, with a "devastating panorama of once perfect houses with perfect courtyards for perfect families."
 The boys who survive, "abandoned to their fate, end up behaving like zombies addicted to methamphetamine."